Abhinav072004/game-development/README.md

 ## Features:
-User Authentication: Users can create accounts, log in, and track their quiz progress.

-Quiz Categories: this quiz checks your GS knoweledge.

-Leaderboard: Compete with your stamina and focus to maximize your potential.
+User Authentication: user may be enjoy , and this game feels u nostalgia.

+Game  Categories: This game includes 5 levels and as u move to upper level it feels difficult to complete.

 ## 🚀 About Me
-I'm a  learner who is very enthusiastic to learn programming.
+I'm a  learner who is very enthusiastic to learn  new domain of programming. and i am also a gamer like CS2,Valorant,BGMI etc ;so i know important things about game which is more prefarable for the smooth gaming.d

-## FAQ

-#### IS this question related to mathematics?

-No this web app is only related to GS question.

-#### Is this app contain too many question for practice ?

-No, it's contain only few question for the purpose of demo.

 # Hi,this side abhinav singh